GilOliveira/schemadotorg/README.md

   - toc
   - faq
   - timeline

-- Should a warning/info message be displayed when creating a new mapping and entity?

 - Should you be able to map the same field to multiple properties?
   - body => description and disambiguatingDescription